pingcap/tidb/docs/design/2018-07-22-enhance-propagations.md

  NOTE: in this case, `t1.a in (12, 13)` works on the result of the outer join and we have pushed it down to the outer table.

- But we can further push this filter down to the inner table, since only the the records satisfy `t2.a in (12, 13)` could make join predicate `t1.a = t2.a` be positive in the join operator.
+ But we can further push this filter down to the inner table, since only the the records satisfied `t2.a in (12, 13)` could make join predicate `t1.a = t2.a` be positive in the join operator.
 So we can optimize this query to:

  `select * from t1 left join t2 on t1.a=t2.a and t2.a in (12, 13) where t1.a in (12, 13);`